Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Slope Stability of Kernel Sheaves

 It is clear from the argument that if we have equality rather than inequality in either of the bounds in Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} then $\mathscr{M}$ is only $\mu_{H}$-semistable.

 We show the bounds of Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} apply for any sufficiently positive twist.
-This gives a new proof of \cite{ein2013}*{Theorem A} and generalizes \cite{ein2013}*{Proposition C} to the case of arbitrary Picard rank.
+This gives a new proof of \cite{ein2013}*{Theorem A} and generalizes \cite{ein2013}*{Proposition C} to the case of arbitrary Picard group (which proves \cite{ein2013}*{Conjecture 2.6}).